rdmtc/node-red-contrib-german-holidays/README.md

 - `isWeekend` _boolean_ is true if the day is sunday or saturday.
 - `isSunOrHoliday` _boolean_ is true if the day is sunday or a holiday.
 - `isWeekendOrHoliday` _boolean_ is true if the day is sunday, saturday or a holiday.
-- (optional) `isBetweenSundayAndHoliday` _string_ is true if the day is a monday when tuseday is a holiday (not every time available).
+- (optional) `isBetweenSundayAndHoliday` _string_ is true if the day is a monday when tuseday is a holiday (only available on standard output for today, tomorrow and dayAfterTomorrow).
-- (optional) `isBetweenHolidayAndSaturday` _string_ is true if the day is a fridey when thursday is a holiday (not every time available).
+- (optional) `isBetweenHolidayAndSaturday` _string_ is true if the day is a fridey when thursday is a holiday (only available on standard output for today, tomorrow and dayAfterTomorrow).
-- (optional) `isBetweenWeekendOrHoliday` _string_ is true if the day is not a saturday, sunday or a holiday, but the day before or after is saturday, sunday or a holiday (not every time available).
+- (optional) `isBetweenWeekendOrHoliday` _string_ is true if the day is not a saturday, sunday or a holiday, but the day before or after is saturday, sunday or a holiday (only available on standard output for today, tomorrow and dayAfterTomorrow).

 ### Output message object

-f the input has no day or date property the the payload is an object with the following properties
+if the input has no day or date property (default use case) the the payload is an object with the following properties

 - `msg.payload.yesterday` _day-object_ day-object for the day before today.
 - `msg.payload.today` _day-object_ day-object for today.
 - `msg.payload.tomorrow` _day-object_ day-object for the day after today.
 - `msg.payload.dayAfterTomorrow` _day-object_ day-object for the day after tomorrow.
+- `msg.payload.afterTheDayAfterTomorrow` _day-object_ day-object for the day after tomorrow.
 - `msg.payload.next` _object_ object representing information about the next holiday.
 - `msg.payload.next.holliday` _day-object_ object representing the next holiday.
 - `msg.payload.next.hollidayDiff` _number_ count of days until next holiday.